karlssberg/Motiv/README.md

 Motiv is a .NET library that supercharges your boolean logic.

-At its core, it allows you to package your boolean expressions into strongly typed _propositions_ which can then be conveniently re-used, re-combined and then queried to determine if they are satisfied by a given model.
+At its core, it allows you to package your boolean expressions into strongly typed _propositions_.
+By _propositions_, we mean a declarative statement that can be either true or false, such as _the sun is shining_, or _email address is missing an @ symbol_.

+A proposition can be combined with other propositions to form new ones, or it can be used to evaluate models to determine if they are satisfied by it.
 ```csharp
 var isUsefulLibrary = new HasExplanations() & new HasCustomMetadata() & new IsReusable() & new IsComposable();